This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 The data on LARC prescribing relate to new insertions of devices in a given year, no data are collected on subsequent removals.
 This means that the figures presented here do not provide an estimate of the proportion of women using a LARC method at a particular point in time.
 Also note that the IUS is not solely used for contraception, it can also be used to help manage heavy periods.

-This report focuses on very long acting methods of contraception; namely the contraceptive implant, IUD and IUS.
-Contraceptive injections are also reported on but are presented separately.
+The data focuses on very long-acting methods of contraception; namely the contraceptive implant, IUD and IUS.
+Contraceptive injections are also reported on but are presented .
 As multiple contraceptive injections are required per year it is difficult with the current information to determine person level data.
-As such, while rates are shown to allow comparison between NHS Board areas, caution should be taken interpreting these rates.
+As such, while rates are reported to allow comparison between NHS Board areas, caution should be taken interpreting these rates.

-Comparisons in insertion rates between Boards are affected by the fact that some people access sexual health services in Boards other than where they live.
+Comparisons in insertion rates between health boards are affected by the fact that some people access sexual health services in boards other than where they live.
 Therefore, only national-level figures are reported here.

 Insertion rates